awsdocs/amazon-fsx-windows-user-guide/doc_source/remote-pwrshell.md

 ## Using the CLI for Remote Management on PowerShell<a name="using-rps"></a>

 You have two options to run remote management commands on your Amazon FSx file system\.
 You can establish a long\-running Remote PowerShell session and run the commands inside the session\.
-Or, you can use the `Invoke-Command` to execute a single command or a single block of commands without establishing a long\-running Remote PowerShell session\.
+Or, you can use the `Invoke-Command` to run a single command or a single block of commands without establishing a long\-running Remote PowerShell session\.
 If you want to set and pass variables as parameters to the remote management command, you need to use `Invoke-Command`\.

+**Note**
+For Multi\-AZ file systems, you can only use the Amazon FSx CLI for Remote Management while the file system is on its preferred file server\.
+For more information, see [Availability and Durability: Single\-AZ and Multi\-AZ File Systems](high-availability-multiAZ.md)\.

 To run these commands, you must know the *Windows Remote PowerShell Endpoint* for your file system\.
 To find this endpoint, follow these steps: